MowMdown/aroma-kernel-build-tools/README.md

 unpackbootimg
 and your init.d scripts

-You will need to edit the aroma-config file to suit your needs
+You will need to edit the aroma-config file to suit your needs and add your logo.ong of choice to the aroma directory